eejlny/SGRACEx1/README.md

-2.This release directory includes the HLS source code of a base SGRACE configuration.
+This release directory includes the HLS source code of a base SGRACE configuration.

 Steps to run full implementation with a base design with one thread done with Linux Ubuntu.